-Service-learning is an integral part of the ECFS curriculum and will be guided by the instructors.
-All students are required to work or volunteer in positions related to ECFS while enrolled in the program.
-Several of your assignments will require that you apply what you have learned in a real-life setting with a group of young children, ages 0-6, and some assignments, especially in the Teaching & Learning pathway courses, will require that you work with children of a certain age (for example, 3-5 year olds) for 3-5 hours each week.
+Service-learning is an integral part of the ECE curriculum and will be guided by the instructors.
+All students are required to work or volunteer in positions related to ECE while enrolled in the program.
+Several of your assignments will require that you apply what you have learned in a real-life setting with a group of young children, ages 0-6, and some assignments, especially in the Teaching & Learning pathway courses, will require that you work with children of a certain age (for example, 3-5-year-olds) for 3-5 hours each week.
 If you are currently a teacher, child care provider, director, or volunteer in an early learning setting (such as Head Start, preschool, family child care, or community-based organizations), you may complete your service-learning commitment and applied assignments in these settings.
 If you are not currently working or volunteering in a setting with young children, it is essential that you secure such a situation as soon as possible.
 If needed, we can provide resources and support for locating a service-learning site.

 To meet programmatic requirements, you must find a site that meets the following criteria:

 Serves children ages birth-6.
-If you choose to serve weekly with children birth-24 months, in several ECFS courses, you will need to find several children ages 24 months-6 years to enact practices to capture on video for required applied assignments.
+If you choose to serve weekly with children birth-24 months, in several ECE courses, you will need to find several children ages 24 months-6 years to enact practices to capture on video for required applied assignments.
 As indicated in the bullets below, these service learning requirements relate differently to the two primary pathways in the degree (Teaching & Learning and Core).

 - Teaching & Learning Pathway: If you are considering this pathway, you will need to be able to enact practices and capture video with children ages 24 months-6 years in several required courses of the degree.